Inverse vulcanization: Products, characterization and properties

-Vibrational spectroscopy was performed to investigate the chemical structure of the copolymers: the presence of the C-S bonds was detected through Infrared or Raman spectroscopies.
+Vibrational spectroscopy was performed to investigate the chemical structure of the copolymers, and the presence of the C-S bonds was detected through Infrared or Raman spectroscopies.
 The high amount of S-S bonds makes the copolymer highly IR-inactive in the near and mid-infrared spectrum.
 As a consequence, sulfur-rich materials made via inverse vulcanization are characterized by a high refractive index (n~1.8), whose value depends again upon the composition and crosslinking species.

-As shown by the thermogravimetric analysis (TGA), the copolymer thermal stability increases with the amount of the added crosslinker; in any case, all the tested compositions degrade above 222 °C.
+As shown by thermogravimetric analysis (TGA), the copolymer thermal stability increases with the amount of added crosslinker; however, all the tested compositions degrade above 222 °C.

-Focusing on the mechanical features, the copolymer behavior, included, the glass-transition temperature, depends upon composition and crosslinking species.
-For given comonomers, the behavior of the copolymers as a function of the temperature depends on the chemical composition, for example, the poly (sulfur-random-divinylbenzene) behaves as a plastomer for a diene content between 15-25%wt, and as a viscous resin with the 30–35%wt of DVB.
+Copolymer behavior included that, the glass-transition temperature depends upon the composition and crosslinking species.
+For given comonomers, the behavior of the copolymers as a function of the temperature depends on the chemical composition; for example, the poly (sulfur-random-divinylbenzene) behaves as a plastomer for a diene content between 15 and 25%wt, and as a viscous resin with the 30–35%wt of DVB.
 On the other hand, the poly (sulfur-random-1,3-diisopropenylbenzene) acts as thermoplastic at 15–25%wt of DIB, while it becomes a thermoplastic-thermosetting polymer for a diene concentration of 30-35%wt.

-The possibility to break and reform the chemical bonds along the polysulfides chains (S-S) allows to repair the copolymer by simply heating above 100 °C. This feature increases the reforming and recyclability of the high molecular weight copolymer.
+The potential to break and reform the chemical bonds along the polysulfide chains (S-S) allows the repair of the copolymer by simply heating above 100 °C. This increases the ability to reform and recycle the high molecular weight copolymer.

-The high amount of S-S bonds makes the copolymer highly IR-inactive in the near and mid-infrared spectrum.
-As a consequence, sulfur-rich materials made via inverse vulcanization are characterized by a high refractive index (n~1.8), whose value depends again upon the composition and crosslinking species.

 Potential applications

-The sulfur-rich copolymers made via inverse vulcanization could in principle find diverse applications thanks to the simple synthesis process and their thermoplasticity.
+The sulfur-rich copolymers made via inverse vulcanization could in principle find diverse applications due to their simple synthesis process and thermoplasticity.